surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## Test and Save Connection

-**4. Test Connection** click the button to check if the entered information is running accurately.
+**4. Test Connection** Checks if the entered information is running accurately.

-**5. Add Connection** click the button to establish and save the connection.
+**5. Add Connection** Establish and save the connection.

 >After establishing the connection you can see the list of connections names on left side toolbar